Company

 Independence from natural gas and oil

-In 2022, the Group will begin building a biomass heating plant and the associated wood chip storage facility as part of its sustainability strategy (see illustration).
-In addition to generating heat, a new combined heat and power plant will also supply electricity for the buildings.
+In 2022, the corporate group begins the construction of a biomass heating plant and the associated wood chip storage as part of its sustainability strategy (see illustration).
+In addition to heat generation, a new combined heat and power plant also provides electricity for the buildings.

 2022

-The TruMatic 6000 fiber punch laser machine enables flexible, fast and continuous production.
-It produces fully automatically, with high quality, sustainability and versatility.
+The punching-laser machine TruMatic 6000 fiber enables flexible, fast, and continuous production.
+It produces fully automated, high-quality, sustainable and versatile products.

 2023

-The Group completes the biomass heating plant and introduces the processing of pallet waste into wood chips for this plant.
-The Group also donates over 1,000 trees for the reforestation of the Franconian Forest.
+The corporate group completes the biomass heating plant and processes pallet waste into wood chips for this purpose.
+Additionally, the group donates over 1,000 trees for the reforestation of the Franconian Forest.

 2024

-With the ISO 9001 and ISO 14001 certification, SITEC proves that a high-quality quality management system has been implemented.
-The company also emphasises its commitment to environmental protection and sustainability.
+With the certification according to ISO 9001 and ISO 14001, SITEC demonstrates that a high-quality quality management system has been implemented.
+Furthermore, the company highlights its commitment to environmental protection and sustainability.